Using the power of habits to improve fussy eating

 – Specific rituals around eating particular foods.

-When I work directly with teens I see all sorts of habits that have become ‘food rules’.
+Teens frequently have all sorts of habits that have become ‘food rules’.
 For example, if it’s the pasta dish then only this or that can be served with it.

 Knowing that pasta is always served in this particular way is lovely and comforting for the brain.